-Dolden Wallace Folick LLP (DWF) is an insurance litigation law firm with offices in Vancouver, Kelowna, Calgary & Toronto.
-The lawyers and staff at DWF (sometimes referred to as “we”) are committed to protecting your privacy.
+Dolden Wallace Folick LLP (Dolden) is an insurance litigation law firm with offices in Vancouver, Kelowna, Calgary & Toronto.
+The lawyers and staff at Dolden (sometimes referred to as “we”) are committed to protecting your privacy.
 This Privacy Statement outlines how we handle your personal information to protect your privacy.

 I. PRIVACY STATEMENT

 Since January 1, 2004, all organizations collecting, using or disclosing personal information in Canada in the course of commercial activities have been required to comply with the Personal Information Protection and Electronic Documents Act (“PIPEDA”) and any applicable “substantially similar” provincial legislation.
 These obligations extend to lawyers and law firms, including Dolden.